-The principal business operations of the Branch is to provide life insurance, personal accident and health insurance.
+The principal business operations of the Branch are to provide life insurance, personal accident and health insurance.

-These financial statements were approved by the Branch's management on 9 March 2022.
+These financial statements have been approved by the Branch's management on 8 March 2023.

-2. Significant Accounting Policies
+2. Significant accounting policies

-2.1 Basis of Preparation
+2.1 Basis of preparation

 These financial statements have been prepared in accordance with Thai Financial Reporting Standards ("TFRS").
-In addition, the financial statements presentation are based on the formats of life insurance financial statements attached in an Office of Insurance Commission's notification "Principle, methodology, condition and timing for preparation, submission and reporting of financial statements and operation performance for life insurance company (No. 3) B.E.
-2563" dated on 13 May 2020 'OIC Notification'.
+In addition, the financial statements presentation is based on the formats of life insurance financial statements attached in an Office of Insurance Commission's notification "Principle, methodology, condition and timing for preparation, submission and reporting of financial statements and operation performance for life insurance company (No. 3) B.E.
+2563" dated on 13 May 2020 "OIC Notification".